surizom/skilltrack/docs/good-practices.md

 - Functional patterns (lambda functions, ternaries, `filter`, `map`, `foreach`, `reduce`) should be preferred to their imperative counterparts (`for`, `if-then-else`).

 - Lambda functions should not exceed five lines in length.
+If a function's length can't be reduced to this point, classic functions should be used instead.

-- Ternary operators' arguments should always be one-line, simple, very short and explicit instructions :
+- Ternary operators' arguments should always be one-line, simple, very short and explicit instructions.

 ## Testing